-You don’t need to have fancy animations or attractive drawing in order to pull the searchers into your world.
+You don’t need to have fancy animations or attractive drawings in order to pull the searchers into your world.
 You can also do it if you learn how to use ordinary visual elements in a smart way.
 One of these elements is size, whose full potential is not often used.
 Being looked at as a simple decision which elements to make small and which to make large, people often use it to make some elements stand out.
 But in most cases that can be irritating and sometimes even repulsive, especially when you make your call to action button big as a house.
 The real potential of size hides in a mutual relationship of all the elements and this is the way you’ll attract attention to the important element.
-Th approach must be subtle, like making a breadcrumb trail which will be guiding your visitors’ focus.
-Choosing the size of elements is like building a storyline which has its slower and faster moments.
-Maybe making this changes will be a bit complicated if you’re not experienced in code writing, but if you’re running on WordPress you can just rely on ‛Customify’.
+The approach must be subtle, like making a breadcrumb trail that will be guiding your visitors’ focus.
+Choosing the size of elements is like building a storyline that has its slower and faster moments.
+Maybe making these changes will be a bit complicated if you’re not experienced in code writing, but if you’re running on WordPress you can just rely on ‛Customify’.

 Line ’em up

-The fact that people’s attention can be led by a single line has acquired its proof back in the 1970s with an appearance of an Italian cartoon ‛La Linea’.
+The fact that people’s attention can be led by a single line has acquired its proof back in the 1970s with the appearance of an Italian cartoon ‛La Linea’.
 Same goes for your web design – there are various types of lines out there (bold, thin, curved, straight, squiggly) and if you use them wisely every single one of them can lead the searchers to your goal.
-Lines are one of the most important universal elements of the modern design and you can use them according to your needs, from simple to advanced.
+Lines are one of the most important universal elements of modern design and you can use them according to your needs, from simple to advanced.
 They can stress out an image, a word, or a phrase and connect the elements across your page.
 Not to mention they can take the users to call to action buttons in no time.

 Fence them in

 Similar to the lines, you can also use shapes to push the searchers in the right direction.
-It is like fencing the important element in order to highlight its significance, which can do wonders combined with color.
-You can use simple geometrical shapes such as circles, squares, triangles, rectangles etc. but don’t overdo it – you don’t want your users to feel like trapped animals.
+It is like fencing the important element in order to highlight its significance, which can do wonders combined with a color.
+You can use simple geometrical shapes such as circles, squares, triangles, rectangles, etc. but don’t overdo it – you don’t want your users to feel like trapped animals.
 If you’re looking for the more subtle approach you should be aware that shapes can be found everywhere in nature – from animals to trees to people.
 Using abstract shapes can come in pretty handy if you don’t want them to spot ‛the fence’ they’re about to enter.

 Build them a world

 In the last few decades, there is a growing tendency to make the internet space more concrete and almost materialized.
-If you pay attention to the progress of VR technology you can see that we have a strong need to make virtual worlds to come to life.
+If you pay attention to the progress of VR technology you can see that we have a strong need to make virtual worlds come to life.
 In the same manner, you can use the texture in your web design to bring the world of your brand to life.
 What makes the world ‛real’ is the integration of elements we see around us every day.
 The good old laid brick pattern is often used to add depth, and along with stone and concrete implies the strength of your brand, while Imitating wood can guarantee the look of elegance.
 Just use the textures carefully and you’ll be able to create the world according to your brand’s image.